 The list doesn’t seem to be very many given the number of people who have existed in the world.
 Maybe Stanley has been a rarity as a name or a very recent adoption as a name?

-The origins of the name indicate that it is Old English.
-Stan (=stone) + lea (=clearing/meadow); so having its origins as a place-related name (‘the person living at the stony meadow’).
+One version of the origins of the name indicate that it is Old English.
+Stan (=stone) + lea (=clearing/meadow); so having its origins as a place-related name (the person living at the stony meadow).
 From the place name it became handed down as a surname (as was the case with so many names).

 The peak of its usage as a first name was around 1916 but even then it was the name of only 0.6% of boys, giving it a ranking of 34th most popular name.
 Since that peak the use of the name has steadily declined (with a smaller peak around the 1950s) until today when it scarcely records on the chart.
 One explanation for the lack of famous Stanleys may simply be that there were not, proportionally at least, many Stanleys at all.
 There are some accounts of Stanley making a very small resurgence lately; with a doubling of UK boys with that name between 2004 and 2013 (but still at less than 1000 in total in the best year).